 After graduation, Hawk began performing regularly with award-winning funk/jazz/R&B group Rhino Campground and experimental/pop/jazz trio ThreeMonKs.
 Both groups released multiple, well-received recordings and maintained busy performance schedules, including opening for Bob Marley’s Wailers.
 Largely because of his work with these groups, he won the 2002 & 2007 Lehigh Valley Music awards for Best Male Vocalist.

 Doug appeared on Bob Dorough’s (Schoolhouse Rock) Occupy Wall Street-inspired single, “P Is For The People.”
 Groups of which he has been a part of have opened for the likes of such luminaries as Steely Dan and Michael McDonald.
 He has written and produced four ambient/yoga/meditation albums as part of his Dreaming of Being series and has scored music for the nationally-recognized charitable foundation Shanti Project (which teaches yoga to at-risk teens and incarcerated populations).
 Doug also toured internationally with Hmfo: A Hall & Oates Tribute and Start Making Sense: A Talking Heads Tribute.
 He recently appeared as an accompanist for Marc Martel (the voice of the recent Bohemian Rhapsody movie) and the Lehigh University Choir.
-Doug is also the current lead vocalist for the incredibly unique cabaret ensemble Zen for Primates.
-His original project, The Doug Hawk Proposition, is his ultimate mouthpiece, though — highlighting his refined message and his evolving instrumental and composition skills.
+Doug was also a past lead vocalist for the incredibly unique cabaret ensemble Zen for Primates.
+His original music is his ultimate mouthpiece, though — highlighting his refined message and his evolving instrumental and composition skills.
+He has three albums and three EP’s currently available with new music en route. .

 Hawk continues to evolve as a musician, songwriter and educator.
 He has “hung” with saxophone greats Dave Liebman and Jimmy Heath, legendary trombonist Al Grey and jazz vocal icons Bobby McFerrin and Mark Murphy, who praised his “flights into fine improv and musical delights.”
 Other studies with groundbreaking vocalist J.D.
 Walter, improvisational guru Rhiannon and pianist/composer/educator Skip Wilkins figure prominently in his style.
-Doug maintains a teaching studio in Mount Bethel, PA, and is an Adjunct Professor of Music at Temple University.
-He is also a Shiatsu practitioner, Reiki Master, accredited minister and an accomplished gardener.
+He held the title of Adjunct Professor of Music at Temple University in Philadelphia.
+In a former life, Doug was a Shiatsu practitioner, Reiki Master, and accredited minister.
+He is a seasoned gardener and enjoys spending time with his beloved cat, Sally, and his many chickens.